Rohithprime/samsung-riscv/README.md

-# samsung-riscv
+# Documentation for the Samsung RISC-V Workshop

+Welcome to the documentation for the Samsung Semiconductor RISC-V Workshop!
+Using the VSDSquadron Mini RISC-V development board, this session investigates the open-source RISC-V architecture.
+As a pioneer in technology, Samsung is dedicated to developing RISC-V technology and encouraging creativity via cooperation and education.
 -------------------------------------------------

 <details>
-<summary><b>Task 1:</b> Task is to refer to C based and RISCV based lab videos and execute the task of compiling the C code using gcc and riscv compiler</summary>
+<summary><b>Task 1:</b> The assignment is to watch lab videos that are based on C and RISCV and then use the gcc and riscv compilers to compile the C code</summary>

 ### C Language based LAB
 We have to follow the given steps to compile any **.c** file in our machine: